Advertisement

 This Phone Setting Is A Surprising Stress Trigger, Study Finds

 If you've ever put your phone on silent mode in an attempt to quiet your notifications (and your mind), you might want to reconsider.
-According to a new study published in the journal Computers in Human Behavior1, silencing your phone might actually have the opposite effect.
+According to a study published in the journal Computers in Human Behavior1, silencing your phone might actually have the opposite effect.

-Researching whether or not to put your phone on silent.
+Researching whether or not to put your phone on silent

 For this study, researchers wanted to know how silencing our phones actually affects us.
 After all, functions like "Do Not Disturb" sound pretty enticing, offering us a solution to the endless stream of stress-inducing notifications—right?